 Whether you need one-shot or monthly shredding services Country Mile Document Destruction is the place to go!
 Contact us for our very competitive rates.
 In fact, send us a copy of your current shredding service bill, and more than likely we can beat it!
 How?
 By cutting out the middle man and passing the savings along to you.

-Our paper shredding services help keep your customers finances secure and protects you from lawsuits.
-We are NAID certified and you will receive a certificate of destruction for proof if you were to ever need it.
+Our paper shredding services help keep your customer’s finances secure and protect you from lawsuits.
+We are NAID-Certified and you will receive a certificate of destruction for proof if you were to ever need it.

 See the last of your confidentiality problems!